Marina Doucerain

 • Doucerain, M.M., Deschênes, S.S., Gouin, J.-P., Amiot, C.E. et Ryder, A.G.
 (2017).
 Initial mainstream cultural orientations predict early social participation in the mainstream cultural group.
 Personality and Social Psychology Bulletin, 43(2), 245–258. http://dx.doi.org/10.1177/0146167216679642.

 • Segalowitz, N.S., Doucerain, M.M., Meuter, R.F.I., Zhao, Y., Hocking, J. et Ryder, A.G.
 (2016).
 Comprehending adverbs of doubt and certainty in health communication: A multidimensional scaling approach.
-Frontiers in Psychology, 7, 558. http://dx.doi.org/10.3389/fpsyg.2016.00558.
+Frontiers in Psychology, 7, article 558. http://dx.doi.org/10.3389/fpsyg.2016.00558.

 • Doucerain, M.M., Deschênes, S.S., Aubé, K., Ryder, A.G. et Gouin, J.-P. (2016).
 Respiratory Sinus Arrhythmia is prospectively associated with early trajectories of acculturation among new international students.
 Journal of Cross-Cultural Psychology, 47(3), 421–440. http://dx.doi.org/10.1177/0022022115624015.

 • Doucerain, M.M., Varnaamkhaasti, R.S., Segalowitz, N. et Ryder, A.G.
 (2015).
 Second language social networks and communication-related acculturative stress: the role of interconnectedness.
-Frontiers in Psychology, 6, 1111. http://dx.doi.org/10.3389/fpsyg.2015.01111.
+Frontiers in Psychology, 6, article 1111. http://dx.doi.org/10.3389/fpsyg.2015.01111.

 • Doucerain, M., Dere, J. et Ryder, A.G.
 (2013).
 Travels in hyper-diversity: Multiculturalism and the contextual assessment of acculturation.
 International Journal of Intercultural Relations, 37(6), 686–699. http://dx.doi.org/10.1016/j.ijintrel.2013.09.007.